Swisslog

-Swisslog Holding AG is a globally active Swiss company specializing in automation for warehouses, distribution centers and hospitals.
-It is headquartered in Buchs/Aargau, Switzerland.
-Swisslog has 3,000 employees in approximately 20 countries and had revenues of 620.8 million euros in 2015.
-The company is part of the KUKA Group, a Chinese-owned robotics and automation solutions supplier.
+Swisslog Holding AG, operating as Swisslog, is a Swiss company that supplies automation systems and software for warehouses and distribution centers.
+It is headquartered in Aarau, Aargau, and is a wholly owned subsidiary of the German, Chinese-owned robotics and automation group KUKA.
+Swisslog employs more than 3,000 people at over 30 locations.
 Until July 2015, Swisslog was listed on the SIX Swiss Exchange.